AdobeDocs/dynamic-media-classic.en/help/deploying-video-websites-mobile-sites.md

 ## Work with video thumbnails {#working-with-video-thumbnails}

 Adobe Dynamic Media Classic generates thumbnails for encoded videos, and pre-encoded videos.
 You can use video thumbnails like any image asset.
-Moreover, you can obtain URLs for the video thumbnails that Adobe Dynamic Media Classic generates and deploy these URLs outside Adobe Dynamic Media Classic.
+Moreover, you can obtain URLs for the video thumbnails that Adobe Dynamic Media Classic generates.
+Then you can deploy these URLs outside Adobe Dynamic Media Classic.
 For example, you can deploy the thumbnails in search results, related video listings, and video play lists on a website.

 Thumbnails are generated based on the first heterogeneous frame (not an all black frame, or an all white frame, and so forth) of the video.